Computable R\'enyi mutual information: Area laws and correlations: Definitions of R enyi mutual information

 A possible strategy to obtain a R\'enyi mutual information, which inherits the desirable properties of $I(A:B)$, is to invoke one of its equivalent definitions in terms of relative entropy (also known as \textit{divergence}) and directly extend the latter to the R\'enyi case.
 For applications in quantum communication, it is common to generalize Eq. \eqref{eq:mutOpt}, e.g., see \cite{khatri2020}.
 However, let us here start from Eq. \eqref{eq:mutD}.
 To do so, we introduce the important \textit{maximal} R\'enyi divergence \cite{renner2008security}.
 Given quantum states $\rho$ and $\sigma$, it is defined as \cite{datta2009} \beq D_\infty(\rho\|\sigma)=\log\inf\{\lambda: \rho\le\lambda\sigma\}, \enq which, in turn, yields a definition of a R\'enyi mutual information as $I_\infty(A:B)=D_\infty(\rho_{AB}\|\rho_A\otimes\rho_B)$.
 The latter is nonnegative and cannot increase under local operations, where the last property follows from the data-processing inequality of the divergence under CPTP maps $\mathcal E$~\cite{khatri2020}, i.e., $D_\infty(\mathcal E(\rho)\|\mathcal E(\sigma))\le D_\infty(\rho\|\sigma)$.

 This quantity has two important features.
 The first is that it can be approximated when the arguments are matrix product operators.
 We can rewrite Eq. \eqref{eq:defDmax} as

 It is then possible to approximate the braket in Eq. \eqref{eq:max1} using the DMRG algorithm \cite{white1992}.
-While convergence is not guaranteed, it can be checked whether it approaches a limit with increasing bond dimension of $\ketn\psi$, indicating that the supremum has been well approximated.
+While convergence is not guaranteed, it can be checked whether it approaches a limit with increasing bond dimension of $\ketn\psi$, indicating that the {infimum} has been well approximated.
 The minimal $\lambda$ can then be determined using a binary search.
 A potential difficulty is that determining whether an MPO is positive is an NP-hard problem \cite{kliesch2014} and calculating $D_\infty$ involves determining the positivity of the MPO $\lambda\rho_A \otimes \rho_B -\rho$.
-As this problem has additional structure it might still be efficiently solvable in practice.
+As this problem has additional structure it might still be efficiently solvable in practice. {This is supported by its similarty with the usual target of the the DMRG algorithm, which is finding the lowest eigenvalue of a particular MPO $H$

+This has been employed succesfully in many cases, despite also solving an instance of the NP-hard problem of positivity, as a nonnegative smallest eigenvalue is equivalent to a nonnegative state \cite{schollwock2005,schollwock2011,landau2015,block2021}.
+In fact, the ground state problem is even QMA-hard \cite{aharonov2009}.}

-The second important feature is that it upper bounds all R\'enyi divergences that fulfill the data-processing inequality \cite{tomamichel2016} (see Appendix \ref{sec:divergences} for details).
-This is relevant since, as shown in Section \ref{sec:areaLaw}, it follows a thermal area law, which automatically extends to all known divergences.
+The second important feature is that it upper bounds all R\'enyi divergences that fulfill the data-processing inequality \cite{tomamichel2016}.
+This is relevant since, as we show below, it follows a thermal area law, which automatically extends to all known divergences.

-Let us briefly comment on the generalization using Eq. \eqref{eq:mutOpt} instead.
-This yields another possible definition of R\'enyi mutual information, which in fact has an operational interpretation in communication theory as the communication cost of entanglement-assisted one-shot communication protocols \cite{berta2011quantum,anshu2017}.
+We briefly comment on the generalization using Eq. \eqref{eq:mutOpt} instead.
+This yields another possible definition of R\'enyi mutual information, which in fact has an operational interpretation in communication theory as the communication cost of entanglement-assisted one-shot communication protocols \cite{berta2011,anshu2017}.
 However, the additional optimization makes the quantity more difficult to handle both computationally and analytically, and hence less suited for our present purpose.
 Nevertheless, our area laws also apply to this quantity as it is by definition smaller than $I_\infty$.